 Having Anxiety is Not a Weakness

-I have struggled with anxiety for quite some time.
+Anxiety has been a struggle of mine for quite some time.
 I used to hide my anxiety symptoms because I thought that I would be perceived as being weak.
-I was always known as the the strong one, and people would always come to me to vent or for advice.
+People would always refer to me as the the strong one, and I would often be the first person sought out if someone needed to vent or needed advice.
 I was also the one trusted to stay level headed in the event of an emergency situation.
-“Oh Jasmine can handle this” is what people would always say about me.
-Yes, 9 times out of 10 that was right, but it wasn’t all the time.
-I thought that all of that would change if people knew about my anxiety.
-What people really didn’t know, was that I had this surge of emotion brewing on the inside.
-I suppressed that emotion for so long until one day it happened.
+“Oh Jasmine can totally handle this” Yes, 9 times out of 10 that was right, but that didn’t mean all the time.
+Afraid of what people would think, I hide my anxiety for quite some time.
+On the outside I looked fine, but on the inside I had this surge of emotion that grew stronger everyday.
+I suppressed that emotion for so long until one day…it happened.
 I had my first anxiety attack.
 My heart was beating out of my chest, I had shortness of breath, and couldn’t move.
 So many thoughts were running through my mind.
 What is this?
 What is happening to me?
 Is there something wrong?
 What are people going to think if they see me like this?
 I remember making my way to the nurse’s office, where she finally got me relax, and called home for someone to come and pick me up.
 My grandmother tried to talk to me about what happened, but I refused.
 I just continued to ignore the situation because if it’s out of sight it’s out of mind right?
 Wrong.
 Little did I know, that first anxiety attack would be the first of many.
 It wasn't until after having an anxiety attack while sitting in my college lecture one day, that I decided to talk with someone about what was going on.

 Growing up there just wasn’t that much conversation or education about mental health.
 With the lack of knowledge, and the fear of being unaccepted I just hid everything.
 Little did I know, there were many people around me that struggled with anxiety.
 Through this process I have learned so much about myself.
 First and foremost I have learned that having anxiety is not a weakness.
 There is absolutely no reason to feel weak.
 Don’t ever let anyone make you feel that you are!
 Also, it's ok to feel vulnerable.
 A lot of times when you are experiencing anxiety you feel kind of open and exposed, that is totally ok.